karimbusy1/web.dev/src/site/content/en/blog/ready-player-web/index.md

   - tools
 ---

+Adding some text here to see if the comment gets updated correctly.

 Good game developers know that to capitalise on the opportunity of a particular platform it's important to embrace the unique characteristics of that platform.
 So what are the unique characteristics of the web?
 And what defines a web game?